lumeland/blog/posts/lume-2.3.0-andres-do-barro.md

   |__ plugins
         |__ prettier
 ```

-This menu can be created with the function `nav.menu()` which returns a tree
-object with all pages based on their URLs.

 The new function `nav.nextPage` returns the next page relative to the provided
 URL.
 For example: